Search for anything...

 Features

-• PEACE OF MIND: Set lights to automatically adjust with seasons so your family always comes back to a well-lit home; Enable smart away to randomly turn your lights on/off to look like youre home even if youre away (smart bridge, L-BDG2-WH, required)
+• PEACE OF MIND: Set lights to automatically adjust with seasons so your family always comes back to a well-lit home; enable smart away to randomly turn your lights on/off to look like you're home even if you're away (Caseta Smart Hub, L-BDG2-WH, required)

-• MOST CONNECTED: Caseta connects with more leading smart home devices including Alexa, Apple Home Kit, the Google Assistant, Ring, Serena shades and Sonos than any other smart lighting control brand (smart bridge required)
+• MOST CONNECTED: Caseta connects with more leading smart home devices - including Alexa, Apple Home Kit, the Google Assistant, Ring, Serena shades and Sonos - than any other smart lighting control brand (Caseta Smart Hub required)

-• CONTROL YOUR WAY: Caseta puts the smarts in the switch so you can control a variety of ways via the free Lutron app, your voice or from the wall; Schedule lights to change at set times or activate scenes with the touch of a button (smart bridge required)
+• CONTROL YOUR WAY: Caseta puts the smarts in the switch so you can control your lights a variety of ways - via the free Lutron app, with your voice, or from the wall.
+Create schedules in the app or activate scenes with a button (Caseta Smart Hub required)

-• GET MORE, SPEND LESS: 1 Caseta smart switch can control many bulbs at once; Make many bulbs smart, even your existing bulbs.
+• GET MORE, SPEND LESS: One Caseta smart switch can control many bulbs at once; make many bulbs smart, even your existing bulbs.
 Get smart control of multiple styles of dimmable LED, incandescent, and halogen bulbs.

 • WORKS WITH EXISTING WIRING: Unlike other smart dimmer switches, Caseta works in any home, of any age, as it does not require a neutral wire.